 Fee status enquiries

-It is the responsibility of the relevant Admissions office to assess the fee status of new students prior to registration with the University.
+Our Admissions teams will assess your fee status prior to your registration with the University.

-If you believe that your fee status is incorrect, you should contact Admissions (see contact details below) to discuss the matter before you
+If you believe that your fee status is incorrect, you should contact Admissions to discuss it before

-When there is a change in fee regulations that may affect registered students fee status, i.e. your country joins the EU, you will be
+If there is a change in fee regulations that may affect you (for example, your country joins the EU), we'll contact

-contacted by the University.
-If you qualify your fee status will be amended.
-In these cases fee status will usually change at the
+you.
+If you qualify then your fee status will be amended.
+Your fee status will usually change at the beginning of the

 - an EU national or the family member of an EU national